Travel

 6752 Washington St., Yountville

-A new addition to the California wine trail, Stewart has quickly become a favorite for its top-notch Napa varietals.
+A newer addition to the California wine trail, Stewart has quickly become a favorite for its top-notch Napa varietals.
 The Yountville-based wine business is a family affair—run by Michael Stewart and his children—so it's only natural they wanted to open a tasting room with a convivial, easygoing vibe.
-The Stewarts tapped interior designer Ken Fulk to give the brand-new space, which also includes a café and a library, a lived-in, time-worn feel complete with a Syre stone facade, lots of outdoor space, a wood-burning fireplace, and a mix of antiques culled from Brimfield and Paris flea markets.
+The Stewarts tapped interior designer Ken Fulk to give the space, which also includes a café and a library, a lived-in, time-worn feel complete with a Syre stone facade, lots of outdoor space, a wood-burning fireplace, and a mix of antiques culled from Brimfield and Paris flea markets.

 Bardessono Hotel